The Consumer Finance Law Review: Hungary

 i Enforcement actions

-The Supervisory Authority sanctioned the institutions by imposing a consumer protection penalty for infringements, detailed in Section VIII above, in a range between 200,000 and five million forints, depending on the seriousness of the infringement, and ordered them to satisfy the obligations immediately.
+The Supervisory Authority sanctioned the institutions by imposing a consumer protection penalty for infringements, detailed in Section VIII above, in a range between 300,000 and five million forints, depending on the seriousness of the infringement, and ordered them to satisfy the obligations immediately.
+For several irregularities found in connection with payment services, the Supervisory Authority imposed fines totalling 544.3 million forints on market players.

 ii Disputes before the regulator

 The FCB is a forum to reach an out-of-court settlement of financial consumer disputes between Hungarian consumers and financial service providers.
-In 2020, the FCB published twenty-one (binding) decisions and (non-binding) recommendations regarding cases where it found that the applications of the consumers were well founded.
-The decisions and recommendations adopted by the FCB in 2020 have not been subject to judicial review.
+In 2021, the FCB published 14 (binding) decisions and (non-binding) recommendations regarding cases where it found that the applications of the consumers were well founded.
+The decisions and recommendations adopted by the FCB in 2021 have not been subject to judicial review.

-1 Melinda Pelikán is a counsel and László Lovas and András Mozsolits are associates at Wolf Theiss.
+1 Melinda Pelikán is a senior associate and András Mozsolits is an associate at Wolf Theiss.

 2 'Member States shall ensure that adequate and effective out-of-court dispute resolution procedures for the settlement of consumer disputes concerning credit agreements are put in place, using existing bodies where appropriate.
 Member States shall encourage those bodies to cooperate in order to also resolve cross-border disputes concerning credit agreements.'